 Students will expand their skills and knowledge in design and production through the creation of 1 stretch and 1 non-stretch garment.
-Students learn how to use a commercial patterns to create fashion.
+Students learn how to use commercial patterns to create fashion.
 They will become aware of current, sustainable textile practices whilst creating quality work.

-Year 10 Textiles will assist students who wish to take VCE Product Design and Technology - Textiles Unit 1 & 2 and textiles based work in VCE Studio Art - Art Unit 1 and 2.
+Year 10 Textiles will assist students who wish to take Unit 1 & 2 Product Design and Technology - Textiles.

-Assessment will be based on practical design and theoretical work.
+Assessment will be based on practical design, sketchbook, and theoretical work.
 In this subject a variety of machine construction and hand finished skills apply.
 Assignments and research investigations on various textile issues, using IT, are also a part of Textiles.